Materials for Participating High Schools

 Site Coordinator Handbook

-The Site Coordinator Handbook is designed to help make planning and holding a GACW event as easy as possible for each participating high school.
+The Site Coordinator Handbook is designed to help make planning and holding a Georgia Apply to College (GAC) event as easy as possible.
 The designated site coordinator is strongly encouraged to review the Handbook and to take advantage of the information and materials it contains.
 The following are among the items included in the Handbook:

 - A GAC planning timeline and checklist;